MyST reference#

 Inline images#

-For inline images, we use the MyST extension html_image
+For inline images, you can use the MyST extension html_image

 .